Safe Road Users

 - Taking necessary precautions to stay safe.

-Highlights of our planned Safe Road Users interventions include:
+Highlights of our Safe Road Users interventions include:

 Police Traffic Enforcement

-Working together with our law enforcement partners we will address driver distraction, speed and impairment which are a big part of our collision prevention priorities.
+We work with our law enforcement partners to address driver distraction, speed and impairment, which are top contributing factors in collisions.
 High visibility enforcement is proven to have a major impact on lowering high risk behaviours that contribute to increased collision risk and severity.

-Road safety data will be analyzed and reported out to Surrey citizens ensuring we create a culture of transparency amongst partners and stakeholders.
-Road safety is everyone’s responsibility and only by understanding the impact of our actions can we plan for a future where road deaths and injuries are a thing of the past.
+Road safety data is analyzed and key actions are shared with Surrey citizens, partners and stakeholders.
+Road safety is everyone’s responsibility.
+Only by understanding the impact of our actions can we plan for a future where road deaths and injuries are a thing of the past.

 Safe and Active Schools Program

 Bringing together outreach, education, training and infrastructure upgrades, our Safe and Active School Program is about making the daily trip to school safe and active.
-Through the Program, the City currently invests approximately $4.5 million each year to improve road safety around Surrey’s more than 100 elementary schools.
-To support our Vision Zero Surrey goals we will further enhance this already successful program by introducing new initiatives using the Safe Systems approach.
+To support our Vision Zero Surrey goals, we are enhancing the program by introducing new initiatives using the Safe Systems approach.

-Building on more than 600 engineering upgrades made to date, we’ll add new pedestrian crossings, sidewalks, improved signage and traffic calming measures around schools.
-Working with school administration, we will continue to create Safe Routes to Schools, addressing traffic safety issues and reducing pick-up and drop-off congestion.
+Building on more than 600 engineering upgrades made to date, we are adding new pedestrian crossings, sidewalks, improved signage and traffic calming measures around schools.
+Working with school administration, we will continue to create Safe Routes to Schools and are piloting the School Streets Program to help address traffic safety issues and reduce pick-up and drop-off congestion.

-Our surveys will be used to collect input from residents on their perceptions of which behaviours are un-safe, how their own behaviors align with their beliefs about road safety, and their perspectives on effective measures to target risky driving behaviors.
-This input will be used to inform our Vision Zero work, and over time can help us understand how attitudes towards road safety are changing.
+Our Road Safety Culture Survey is designed to collect input from residents on their perceptions of unsafe road user behaviours, how their own behaviors align with their beliefs about road safety, and their perspectives on effective measures to target risky driving behaviors.
+Input is used to inform our Vision Zero work, and over time can help us understand how attitudes towards road safety are changing.